-Issue Impact on LSU Positive Internationalisation and Globalisation of Higher Education Increased scope for international benchmarking and standardisation of the quality of academic provision Opportunities for student and staff exchange globally Increased scope for graduates to fit into the global job market Increased opportunities for research collaboration globally.
-Organic Food Preference Opportunities for growing food organically at a commercial scale for the export market Climate Change & Variability Opportunities for research on global warming, climate change and variability Scope for developing innovations for climate change adaptation.
+Issue Impact on LSU Positive Internationalisation and Globalisation of Higher Education Organic Food Preference 1.
+Opportunities for growing food organically at a commercial scale for the export market Climate Change & Variability Opportunities for research on global warming, climate change and variability Scope for developing innovations for climate change adaptation.
 Opportunities for developing mitigation strategies Negative Climate Change & Variability Risk of depletion of livestock and forests.
 Risk of crop failure.
 Livelihoods negatively affected resulting in students failing to pay fees and decreased enrolment.
 COVID-19 Pandemic Disruption to normal course of business.
 Loss of student and staff lives.
 Increased operational costs - additional protective plant and equipment (PPE); additional equipment and higher data budgets to facilitate online working, teaching and learning.
 Job losses for some staff members